ZwingliCaleb/alx-system_engineering-devops/0x19-postmortem/README.md

 * 2317HRS - This issue is escalatedand other engineers are brought onboard to bring the system back to it's feet.

-* 0029HRS - The issue causing the outage is fixed; The architecture of the webstack system is updated to ensure that dynamic scaling is properly implemented so that in scenarios where ther is a hike in traffic, their is no throttle that would lead to an ultimate failure.
+* 0029HRS - The issue causing the outage is fixed; The architecture of the webstack system is updated to ensure that dynamic scaling is properly implemented so that in scenarios where there is a hike in traffic, their is no throttle that would lead to an ultimate failure.